maoberlehner/markus-oberlehner-net/content/blog/vue-router-page-transitions.md

 At the top of the JavaScript code, we define a constant for our default transition, which should be `fade`.
 We assign this constant as the initial value of our new `transitionName` data property.

 In the `created()` hook of the `App.vue` component, we use the `beforeEach()` router instance method, to run some code before every route change.
-If the route changes, the function we've defined here is triggered and we check if either the `to` page or the `from` page has a `transitionName` `meta` property, if so, we use this transition name.
+If the route changes, the function we've defined here is triggered, and we check if either the `to` page or the `from` page has a `transitionName` `meta` property, if so, we use this transition name.
 If the `transitionName` equals `slide` we check if we're either navigating deeper into the tree of pages (e.g. from `/about` to `/about/more`) or if we're navigating in the opposite direction.
-Depending on the direction in which the user is navigating we either want to show a sliding transition from left to right or right to left.
+Depending on the direction in which the user is navigating, we either want to show a sliding transition from left to right or right to left.

 ```scss
 // src/App.vue